GeideaSolutions/iOS-SDK/README.md

      To connect iOS framework to your iOS application you should:

-1. Drag GeideaPaymentSDK.framework to your Frameworks folder 1.1    Drag GeideaPaymentSDK.XCFramework to your Frameworks folder (Swift AppVersion)
+1. Drag GeideaPaymentSDK.framework to your Frameworks folder
+    1. OR    Drag GeideaPaymentSDK.XCFramework to your Frameworks folder (Swift App)
 2. Add it your target: General -> Frameworks, Libraries and and Embedded Content.
 3. Choose “Embed & Sign” option on Embed tab
 4. If your application is Objective C app perform an additional step: Build settings -> Build Options -> Always Embed Swift Standard Libraries set YES